Memunatu Sulemana

 Memunatu Sulemana (born 4 November 1977) is a Ghanaian former footballer who played as a goalkeeper.
 She has been a member of the Ghana women's national team.

 Club career

-On club level Sulemana played for Post Ladies in Ghana.
+At club level Sulemana played for Post Ladies in Ghana.
 She previously played for Pelican Stars in Nigeria Women Premier League.

 International career

 Sulemana was part of the Ghana women's national football team at the 1999 FIFA Women's World Cup, 2003 FIFA Women's World Cup and 2007 FIFA Women's World Cup.